navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ### Patching the graph in memory

-Here is the part that makes this a "no re-export, no patched files" proof.
 Given the target carry tensor and the direction, we splice four ops into the graph immediately after the tensor is produced:

 ```
 proj    = MatMul(h, v_col)      # h · v̂   → [seq, 1]